 McDOWELL, T. Second Lieutenant (question same record as above noting different spelling)

 McEVOY, Patrick E. 170.
 Serjeant then Squadron Quarter Master Serjeant.
 2nd Section, 1st Troop, 'C' Squadron with Hotchkiss Gun Team.
 Served pre-war KEH from 1911.
 Entered France 28/07/1915.
 Admitted to Gloucester City Hospital 4/05/1918 as a result of wounds.
 Discharged 28/02/1919.
 Born 18/04/1881 in Seaforth, Lancashire, England and died 8/12/1952 in Settle, Yorkshire, England.
 A number of his uniform items within the National Army Museum collection.
-Entitled to 1914/15 trio.
+Entitled to 1914/15 Star trio.
 Named in photograph shown as Figure 22.

 McGAFFIN, George.
 D/21284.
 Private KEH.
-Transferred to 6th Dragoons as Private, UD/303 then Private, Corps of Dragoons D/21287.
+Transferred to 6th Dragoons as Private, D/303 then Private, Corps of Dragoons D/21287.
 Discharged 15/02/1919.
 Entitled to British War and Victory Medals.

 McGINITY, Francis G. 830.
 2nd Troop, 'B' Squadron 1916.
-Entered the France 22/04/1915.
-Reported Missing in Action at defence of Vieille Chapelle 9-11/04/1918.
+Enlisted 17/12/1914 and entered France 22/04/1915.
+Served in Italy and reported Missing in Action at defence of Vieille Chapelle in France 9-11/04/1918 and taken Prisoner of War.
 Discharged 9/04/1919.
-Born in 1896 in Stonyhurst and died in Paigton, Devon in 1948.
+Born in 1896 in Stonyhurst where he attended Stonyhurst College in 1896 and died in Paigton, Devon in 1948.
 Awarded 1914-15 Star trio (830 Pte.
 McGinity, K. Edw.
 H.); British War and Victory Medals (830 Pte.
 McGinity, K. Edw.
 H.).
-His medals are held in a private collection and photographs of them are shown on the accompanying page courtesy of the owner.
+His medals were sold at auction by Dix Noonan Webb, UK in March 2012 and are held in a private collection.
+The accompanying photographs of Private McGinity's medals are shown courtesy of the owner.

 McGOWAN, John.
 Medals worn by Squadron Sergeant-Major McGowan (Regimental number 2139) 4th Dragoon Guards, King's Colonials and later Yeoman of the Guard.
 India General Service medal 1895-1902 with two clasps, Punjab Frontier 1897-98, Tirah 1897-98 (S.Q.M.S.
 J. McGowan, 4th Dragoon Gds); Army Long Service and Good Conduct medal (L.S & G.C.
 VR., small letter reverse VR crown; Meritorious Service Medal GVR; Khedive's Star 1882.
 John McGowan was born at Liverpool and enlisted there into the 4th Dragoon Guards on 21/09 September 1877, aged 18, a cabinet maker by trade.
 He was promoted to Corporal in March 1880; Lance-Sergeant, May 1882; Sergeant, July 1882; Troop Sergeant-Major, November 1891; Squadron Sergeant-Major, May 1898.
 He served in Egypt from 9/08/1882 to 22/10/1882 (Medal and Bronze Star), and in India from September 1894 to November 1901, and took part in the Tirah campaign of 1897-98 (Medal with 2 clasps).
 He was awarded the L.S. & G.C. medal with gratuity £5 in Army Order 10 of January 1896.
 He was posted to the Permanent Staff Yeomanry Cavalry as Regimental Sergeant-Major on 20/12/1901, sanctioned to raise the ‘King’s Colonials’ whose name was changed in 1911 to King Edward’s Horse.
 McGowan was discharged from the Permanent Staff of the King’s Colonials Yeomanry on 12/05/1909, and almost immediately appointed to H.M.
 Bodyguard on 18/06/1909.
 His M.S.M. without annuity was announced in Army Order 163 of 1932 and issued to him as a Yeoman of the King’s Bodyguard.
 He attended and also received medals for the Coronation in 1911, the Silver Jubilee in 1935 and the Coronation in 1937.
 He died on 11/01/1942.